Carlos-Montero/TFG_CORD/M-CORD Installation.md

 ### PREREQUISITES

-  - Ubuntu 16.04.4 LTS server with:
-        - 64GB of RAM
-        - 32 virtual CPUs
+  - Ubuntu 16.04.4 LTS server with 64GB of RAM and 32 virtual CPUs

   - Lastest versions of released software: